T-Nawaz/Chatting_Prog_using_Threading/README.md

 # Chatting Program using Threading
-Experimeting with threads and multi-user chat system
+Experimenting with threads and multi-user chat system